ecr007/English-World/Phrases-Vocabulary/H.md

 Hypothetical Situation: is when someone pretends to believe something that they do not, or does something that contradict what they say.

 Hardworking: (adj) Tending to work with energy and commitment; diligent.
 E.g: An efficient, hard-working, and trusted administrator.

+Have a great time: it means to enjoy yourself and have a good experience.
+E.g: I hope you have a great time at the party tonight.